iamciera/DSxD_website/_posts/2020-03-17-DSxD_overview.md

 **Summer of Design**: Once we have the ideas flowing from the spring “Creator Conference”, we’ll use the summer to iterate on products.
 These could include a personal essay, a drawing, a zine, an explainer, or a how-to guide on your best practices for research, communicating a methodology, or even examining work culture.
 As a community of creators we’ll share strategies for iteration and provide accountability and support.

 **Creator Grants**: We understand that for many people taking the time to create is hard because of time and financial constraints.
 Please apply for a Creator Grant to support your efforts, whether they are individual or team-based.
+Coming Soon!

 ### Beautify, Curate, and Amplify